gedankrayze/splade-model-trainer/README.md

 the effectiveness of neural language models.
 The SPLADE model uses a sparse representation that captures lexical matching while also handling term expansion, making it powerful for search applications.

+While our primary focus is on SPLADE models, we also provide complementary support for training dense embedding models and hybrid approaches that can be used alongside SPLADE for certain use cases.

 ## Project Structure

 - `src/` - Source code for the SPLADE model trainer